9 Best Castles To Visit In Scotland For Families

 Craigievar Castle | Aberdeenshire

-Hidden within a forest in Aberdeenshire, be prepared to be whisked away into a fairytale at Craigievar Castle.
+Hidden within a forest in Aberdeenshire, you’ll find a fairytale castle.

-With its striking pink hue and turreted towers, this picturesque castle is straight out of a storybook and is thought to have inspired Walt Disney’s Cinderella Castle.
+With its pink hue and turrets, Craigievar Castle resembles those in storybooks and is thought to have inspired Walt Disney’s Cinderella Castle.
 Built in the 17th century, it’s famed for its romantic architecture and charming interiors.

 Balmoral Castle | Aberdeenshire

-Although worthy of a place on the best castles to visit in Scotland, it is not the most interesting castle for kids.
-Immerse yourself in the tranquil beauty of the Scottish countryside by taking the free Prince Albert Pyramid walk, which is open all year round, and admire the castle from afar.
+Although worthy of a place on the best castles to visit in Scotland, it is not the most exciting castle for kids.
+If you are in the area, soak up the Scottish countryside by taking the budget-friendly walk to Prince Albert Pyramid, which is open all year round, and admire the castle from afar.

 Castles In Scotland Map